Hubballi (film): Reception

 RG Vijayasarathy of Rediff.com scored the film at 2.5 out of 5 stars and says "Hubballi is enjoyable only for Sudeep's performance and Rakshitha's comedy timing, but it requires a lot of patience to sit through the lengthy stunts and melodrama in the second half".

-Boxoffice
+Box office

-This film was a box office "Blockbuster" becoming one of the highest-grossing Kannada movies of 2006.
+This film was a box office success becoming one of the highest-grossing Kannada movies of 2006.